vhborges/vimrc/README.md

 ```
 During installation you will see an error regarding the gruvbox color scheme.
 Just ignore it, this plugin will be installed automatically.

-If you plan to use the [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) plugin, make sure you have the following packages:
+If you plan to use the [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) plugin, do the following (according to your distro):

+### Debian-based
+Make sure you have the following packages:

 - build-essential
 - cmake
 - python-dev